 Convection and conventional ovens both rely on hot air in order to cook the food items inside, although convection ovens circulate the air frequently and consistently.
 You also want the top of the turkey to be near the middle of the oven when it is cooking in both types of ovens because you do not want the top of the turkey to become burned, and the middle of the turkey needs to be near a heat source to cook thoroughly.

 Convection ovens tend to cook things at lower temperatures, but they typically cook the food faster than conventional ovens do.
 Convection ovens use fans to circulate hot air and they work very well because heat rises.
-Then as the hot air falls, it cools slightly and is reheated by the oven’s heating system (SourceOpens in a new tab.).
+Then as the hot air falls, it cools slightly and is reheated by the oven’s heating system (Source).

 In a conventional oven, the heating elements are more important than the fan system, but hot air still circulates because of the rise and fall that happens as the air becomes heated and cooled.
 It is very important that when you cook a turkey, it is on the lowest oven rack while it cooks.
 The heat needs time to penetrate the pan that the turkey is in, and if the top of the turkey is too close to the top of the oven, it will burn or become dried out.